Disney Channel (Italy): History

 In 2005, Disney Channel launched a new series called Quelli dell'intervallo, which led to the similar versions in the UK, US, Australia and other countries under the title As the Bell Rings.
-In 2006, Disney Channel began airing many English language series from Disney Channel US.
+In 2006, Disney Channel began airing many English language series from the Disney Channel US.
 These versions were moved to a new channel called Disney in English in 2008.

 In January 2007, Prime Time changed its logo once again, and Patrizio Prata became its new voice-over host, although the set design and cartoons remained the same.
-On May 14, 2007, Prime Time ended and Disney Channel adopted the "Ribbon" graphics of Disney Channel (US).
+On 14 May 2007, Prime Time ended and Disney Channel adopted the Ribbon graphics of the Disney Channel (US).

-On December 8, 2008, Disney Channel and its +1 timeshift began broadcasting on Mediaset Premium.
+On 8 December 2008, Disney Channel and its +1 timeshift began broadcasting on Mediaset Premium.

-On October 1, 2011, Disney Channel adopted new "Smartphone App" logo that was introduced in the US in 2010, and began broadcasting in the 16:9 aspect ratio area (reruns of some series still air in the 4:3 aspect ratio).
+On 1 October 2011, Disney Channel adopted new "Smartphone App" logo that was introduced in the US in 2010, and began broadcasting in the 16:9 aspect ratio area (reruns of some series still air in the 4:3 aspect ratio).
 On the same day, sister channel Toon Disney, which was the last one under this brand, ceased broadcasting along with its timeshift.
 Toon Disney and Toon Disney +1 were replaced by Disney Channel +2 and Disney XD +2.

-Since February 1, 2012, Disney Channel began broadcasting in HD on Sky Italia.
+Since 1 February 2012, Disney Channel began broadcasting in HD on Sky Italia.

-On June 8, 2014, the channel renewed its logo and graphics like the Disney Channel US ones.
+On 8 June 2014, the channel renewed its logo and graphics like the Disney Channel US ones.

-On September 30, 2016, Disney Channel and Disney Channel +1 ceased broadcasting on Mediaset Premium.
+On 30 September 2016, Disney Channel and Disney Channel +1 ceased broadcasting on Mediaset Premium.

-On May 15, 2017, the channel renewed its logo, which became two-dimensional and changed the graphics.
+On 15 May 2017, the channel renewed its logo, which became two-dimensional and changed the graphics.

-On April 9, 2018, timeshift channels Disney Channel +2 and Disney XD +2 were discontinued on air.
+On 9 April 2018, timeshift channels Disney Channel +2 and Disney XD +2 were discontinued on air.

-On October 1, 2019, Disney XD and Disney in English ceased broadcasting after a deal with Sky Italia was not renewed.
+On 1 October 2019, Disney XD and Disney in English ceased broadcasting after a deal with Sky Italia was not renewed.

-On May 1, 2020, at midnight, Disney Channel, along with Disney Junior, were closed, with content moving to Disney+.
+On 1 May 2020, at midnight, Disney Channel, along with Disney Junior, were closed, with their content moving to Disney+.

 Related channels

 Disney Channel HD

-It was the high definition version of Disney Channel, launched on February 1, 2012.
+It was the high definition version of Disney Channel, launched on 1 February 2012.
 It was only available on the Sky Italia platform for owners of Sky Box HD.
 On this version, moreover, subtitles were available (where present) in Italian and English.